 Much has changed in hospital medicine and policies since 1965.
 Notably, the average length of hospital stay in 1965 was 14.2 days; today, it is only 5.2 days.
 The increasingly routine classification of inpatient hospitalization as “observation” status is also relatively unique to current healthcare practices.
-In an editorial for the Journal of Hospital Medicine, Ann Sheehy, MD, MS, associate professor and head, Hospital Medicine co-authored an article with Representative Joe Courtney of Vermont to discuss data, societal considerations, fiscal implications, and policy aspects in support of modernizing the requirement such that any midnight spent in the hospital could count toward the 3-midnight stay requirement, not just consecutive midnights.
+In an editorial for the Journal of Hospital Medicine, Ann Sheehy, MD, MS, associate professor and head, Hospital Medicine co-authored an article with Representative Joe Courtney of Connecticut to discuss data, societal considerations, fiscal implications, and policy aspects in support of modernizing the requirement such that any midnight spent in the hospital could count toward the 3-midnight stay requirement, not just consecutive midnights.

 The editorial commented on a new chart review study from researchers in Delaware.
 Researchers found that fewer than 1 in 5 previously community-dwelling hospitalist patients followed recommendations for post-acute SNF stays after observation hospitalization, with more than 40 percent citing financial concerns as the reason for declining.
 (In 2012, the Office of Inspector General had reported a $10,503 beneficiary out-of-pocket cost per uncovered SNF stay following an observation hospitalization).
 The Delaware study also found that patients that had been recommended for SNF were more likely to be rehospitalized within 30 days.